 How to get on the Hypergrid

 Accessing the Hypergrid easily requires a compatible uPnP router with loopback.
-If your router does not support loopback, you can still join the hypergrid by installing a special pointer in /etc/hosts.
-Additional Information about known good and known bad routers is available online at the Opensimulator site.
+If your router does not support loopback, you can still join the hypergrid by installing a special pointer in /etc/hosts or a special Windows Device Driver.
+Additional information about known good and known bad routers is available online at the Opensimulator site.

 Universal Plus and Play Not Working? (uPnP)